 Penalties

-• Penalties already apply for errors in returns or documents.
+• Penalties already apply for errors in returns or documents and for late payment interest.

 • See Penalties: Making Tax Digital